MidnightDreamerX17/skill20/Characters.md

 ### Hit Points

 Hit Points are heroic energy that holds the character's body together and alive, despite being chopped up, burnt to a crisp, and losing a lot of blood.
 If two characters lose 100 hit points, one dies, and one lives, then the one that survived simply has that much more blood and other heroic energy in their body holding them together by supernatural means.
+Some characters' Hit Points are primarily in supernatural efficiency of flesh, bones, and amount of blood - this is more common among thick, stout, and/or tall individuals.
+Other characters' Hit Points are primarily in a life energy field that surrounds all their important organs and generates blood in order to fill in damaged areas - this is more common amongst skinny, lean, and/or short individuals.

 Hit Points start as the character's Constitution score + 1d6.
 For example, a character with a Constitution of 14 will start with 14+1d6 maximum Hit Points.